Ho-Ro/Z80_dongle/README.md

 e1              - set echo on
-s               - show simulation variables s N VALUE       - set simulation variable number N to a VALUE sc              - clear simulation variables to their default values r               - restart the simulation
+s               - show simulation variables s N VALUE       - set simulation variable number N to a VALUE sR              - reset simulation variables to their default values r               - restart the simulation
-:INTEL-HEX      - reload RAM buffer with a given data stream m START END     - dump the RAM buffer from START to END mx START END    - dump the RAM buffer as ihex from START to END mc              - clear the RAM buffer ms ADR B B B .. - set RAM buffer at ADR with data byte(s) B vN              - set verboseMode to N (default = 0)
+:INTEL-HEX      - reload RAM buffer with ihex data stream .INTEL-HEX      - reload IO buffer with a modified ihex data stream m START END     - dump the RAM buffer from START to END mx START END    - dump the RAM buffer as ihex from START to END mR              - reset the RAM buffer to 00 ms ADR B B B .. - set RAM buffer at ADR with data byte(s) B i START END     - dump the IO buffer from START to END ix START END    - dump the IO buffer as modified ihex from START to END iR              - reset the IO buffer to 00 is ADR B B B .. - set IO buffer at ADR with data byte(s) B vN              - set verboseMode to N (default = 0)
 ```